Particular/ServicePulse/docs/authentication-testing.md

 **Expected:** Before the token expires, a silent renewal request is made via an iframe.
 The token is refreshed without user interaction.

+> [!NOTE]
-> **Note:** Silent renewal timing depends on your identity provider's token lifetime configuration.
+> Silent renewal timing depends on your identity provider's token lifetime configuration.

 ### Scenario 10: Silent Renewal Failure